-GOP expecting Trump to tap La. native Amy Coney Barrett for Supreme Court
+Trump expected to announce La. native Amy Coney Barrett for Supreme Court

 Latest Weather Blog

-GOP expecting Trump to tap La. native Amy Coney Barrett for Supreme Court
+Trump expected to announce La. native Amy Coney Barrett for Supreme Court

-WASHINGTON (AP) — Republicans were expecting President Donald Trump to announce Saturday that he is nominating Judge Amy Coney Barrett to the Supreme Court, as he aims to put a historic stamp on the high court just weeks before the election.
+WASHINGTON (AP) — President Donald Trump is expected to announce Saturday that he is nominating Judge Amy Coney Barrett to the Supreme Court as he aims to put a historic conservative stamp on the high court just weeks before the election.

+Trump said Friday he had made up his mind and it was “very exciting,” without giving away the name, aiming to maintain some suspense around his personal announcement.
+But the White House indicated to congressional Republicans and outside allies that the pick was Barrett.

+“Well I haven’t said it was her, but she’s outstanding,” Trump said of the Indiana federal judge.

-Conservative groups and congressional allies are laying the groundwork for a swift confirmation process for Barrett, even before Trump makes the selection official.
+Conservative groups and congressional allies are laying the groundwork for a swift confirmation process for her, even before Trump makes the selection official in a Rose Garden ceremony Saturday evening.
 They, like the president, are wasting little time moving to replace the late Justice Ruth Bader Ginsburg, organizing multimillion-dollar ad campaigns and marshalling supporters both to confirm the pick and to boost Trump to a second term.

-The likely shift in the court’s makeup — from Ginsburg, a liberal icon, to a potentially equally outspoken conservative — is set to be the sharpest ideological swing since Justice Clarence Thomas replaced Justice Thurgood Marshall nearly three decades ago.
+The likely shift in the court’s makeup — from Ginsburg, a liberal icon, to an outspoken conservative — would be the sharpest ideological swing since Clarence Thomas replaced Justice Thurgood Marshall nearly three decades ago.

+Ever the showman, Trump remained coy about his choice Friday evening as he returned from a campaign swing.
+When asked whether lawmakers were being told it was Barrett, Trump smiled widely on the tarmac at Joint Base Andrews and replied, “Is that what they’re telling you?”

+“You’ll find out tomorrow,” he went on.
+“Look, they’re all great.
+It could be any of one them.
+It could be actually anyone on the list.
+They’re outstanding.”

 For Trump, it will provide a much-needed political assist as he tries to fire up his base.
-For conservatives, it will mark the long-sought payoff for their at-times uncomfortable embrace of Trump.
-And for Democrats, it will be another moment of reckoning, as their party is locked in a bitter battle to retake the White House and the Senate.
+For conservatives, it will mark a long-sought payoff for their at-times uncomfortable embrace of Trump.
+And for Democrats, it will be another moment of reckoning, with their party locked in a bitter battle to retake the White House and the Senate.

-Senate Republicans are readying for confirmation hearings in two weeks, with a vote in the full chamber now expected before Election Day, as Democrats are essentially powerless to block the votes.
+Senate Republicans are readying for confirmation hearings in two weeks, with a vote in the full chamber now expected before Election Day.
+Democrats are essentially powerless to block the votes.

 “I’m confident he’s going to make an outstanding nomination,” Senate Majority Leader Mitch McConnell told Fox News.
 “The American people are going to take a look at this nominee and conclude, as we are likely to conclude, that she well deserves to be confirmed to the U.S. Supreme Court.”